-Whether you’re getting ready to go on holiday or you’re just preparing for the warmer weather (which we hope will arrive soon!) getting fake tan ready is a must.
-Here at Wilko, we’ve put together a top guide to achieve a flawless fake tan.
+Whether you’re getting ready to go on holiday or you’re just preparing for summer get-togethers in the garden, getting fake tan ready is a must.
+But how to avoid scary streaks and dreaded darker spots?
+Don’t worry, we’ve put together a top guide full of our very best fake tan tips to achieve a flawless tan nobody will question for a moment.
+This is one fake tan routine you’re not going to be able to live without!

-Unfortunately, getting the right tan can often be a bit trial and error, so it may take a few different products and tests to get the ultimate tan that suits your skin.
-If you are feeling a bit pasty and your legs resemble milk bottles, it may be better to use a gradual fake tan product to build up a natural looking base.
+Getting the perfect fake tan to suit your skin can often be a bit trial and error (that’s just the way it is, sorry!), so it may take a few different products and tests to get the ultimate tan that suits you best.
+Try it on a small patch of skin first that’s kept out of sight so you can see if you like it before going all over.
+If you’re feeling particularly pasty and your legs resemble milk bottles, it may be better to use a gradual fake tan product to build up a natural looking base.

-This is key to achieving an even-looking tan.
+Exfoliation is the absolute best prep for fake tan – and don’t let anyone tell you any different!
 If you’ve got dry patches of skin, the self-tanner will soak more readily into these areas, which will leave your tan looking patchy.
-Thoroughly exfoliate areas that are more prone to dry skin; e.g. ankles, feet, neck, elbows and knees.
+Use a loofah or terry cloth flannel alongside an exfoliator when washing to thoroughly exfoliate areas that are more prone to dry skin; e.g. ankles, feet, neck, elbows and knees.
+Taking exfoliating seriously?
+Try out an exfoliating glove, which will help you make sure you don’t miss any dry spots.

 Try to do this the day before you apply your tan and avoid using any oil-based products as they can prevent your self-tanner from absorbing into the skin properly.

-It’s best to wax or shave the day before you apply the self-tanner as doing it straight before can make the fake tan collect in your follicles creating dark spots.
-If you need to shave after you’ve applied the fake tan, do this at least 24 hours after as this will naturally exfoliate your skin and can take the top layer of your tan off.
+It’s best to wax, shave or use hair removal cream at least the day before you apply the self-tanner as doing it straight before can make the fake tan collect in your follicles creating dark spots.
+If you need to shave after you’ve applied the fake tan, do this at least 24 hours after using shaving gel to protect your skin and a fresh razor.
+Shaving will naturally exfoliate your skin and can take the top layer of your tan off so it’s best to wait if you can.

-Getting rid of those patches of dead skin effectively will require moisturising just before you apply your fake tan.
-Apply more moisturiser than you think you need and target the key areas we’ve mentioned before as well as other areas you think may attract the tan – e.g. scar tissue.
+Getting rid of those patches of dry skin effectively will require moisturising just before you fake tan.
+Apply more body moisturiser than you think you need and target the key areas we’ve mentioned before as well as other areas you think may attract the tan – e.g. scar tissue.

 Before you start applying the tan, make sure you’re fully prepped and know exactly where you’re applying your fake tan.
-This will help to make sure all of the areas you need to cover have been taken care of.
-It’s best to start at your feet and work your way upwards so your arms are the last thing to do as this will avoid smudging bits you’ve already done.
+This will help to make sure all of the areas you need to cover are taken care of.
+The best way to fake tan is to start at your feet and work your way upwards so your arms are the last thing to do as this will avoid smudging bits you’ve already done.
 Get between your toes and right around the backs of your ankles as this is where your tan can really show itself up as being fake!

 Wear a tanning mitt too as this will help to create a streak-free finish.
-And, if no-one’s on standby to help reach that awkward bit between the shoulders, opt for a lotion with long handle applicator.
+And, if no one’s on standby to help reach that awkward bit between the shoulders, opt for a tanning lotion and a long handle applicator.

 You’ll need a bit of patience after you’ve applied your tan because you shouldn’t get it wet for at least six hours.
 Try to avoid wearing anything tight for this same period too; things like seat belts can rub your tan off and give you bizarre lines.